 Common Name: Zalil

-Delphinium semibarbatum is a Perennial up to 0.45 metres tall.
+Delphinium semibarbatum is a perennial plant that can grow up to 0.45 metres tall.

 It has medicinal uses.